-Although the adoption of the Code is not mandatory, the Board has considered the principles embodied in the Code and has noted the Code's recommended practices aimed towards the fulfilment of these same principles.
-The Board has also taken into account the nature of the company's structure, business activities and operations and in the light of such considerations it has formulated the view that the company has fully implemented the principles set out in the Code throughout the period, with the following exceptions:
+The Board continues to consider compliance with the principles embodied in the Code and the Code's recommended practices aimed towards the fulfilment of these same principles to constitute an important means of maintaining the confidence of bondholders and the market generally.
+The Board has also taken into account the nature of the company's structure, business activities and operations and in the light of such considerations it has formulated the view that the company has fully implemented the principles set out in the Code throughout the reporting period, with the following exceptions:

-- Principle 7 Evaluation of the Board's performance: The Board does not consider it necessary to appoint a committee to carry out a performance evaluation of its role as recommended in Principle Seven, as the Board's performance is evaluated on an ongoing basis by, and is subject to the constant scrutiny of, the Board itself, the company's shareholders and the rules by which the company is regulated as a listed company. - Principle 8 Nomination Committee and Remuneration Committee: The company does not have a Remuneration Committee or a Nomination Committee as recommended in Principle Eight.
-Given that the company does not have any employees other than the directors and the company secretary, it is not considered necessary for the company to maintain a remuneration committee.
-Neither has the company incorporated a nomination committee.
-Appointments to the Board of directors are determined by the shareholders of the company in accordance with the company's Memorandum and Articles of Association.
-The company considers that the members of the Board possess the level of skill, knowledge and experience expected in terms of the Code. - Principle 10 Institutional Shareholders: The Company is ultimately privately beneficially owned and has no institutional shareholders.
-Therefore, Principle Ten does not, at present, apply to the Company.
+- Principle 7 Evaluation of the Board's performance The Board does not consider it necessary to appoint a committee to carry out a performance evaluation of its role as recommended in Principle Seven, as the Board's performance is evaluated on an ongoing basis by, and is subject to the constant scrutiny of, the Board itself, the Company's shareholders and the rules by which the Company is regulated as a listed company. - Principle 8 Nomination Committee and Remuneration Committee The Company does not have a Remuneration Committee or a Nomination Committee as recommended in Principle Eight.
+Given that the Company does not have any employees other than the directors and the company secretary, it is not considered necessary for the Company to maintain a remuneration committee.
+Neither has the Company incorporated a nomination committee.
+Appointments to the Board of directors are determined by the shareholders of the Company in accordance with the Company's Memorandum and Articles of Association.
+The Company considers that the members of the Board possess the level of skill, knowledge and experience expected in terms of the Code. - Principle 10 Institutional Investors The Company is ultimately privately held and has no institutional shareholders, therefore, Principle 10 does not, at present, apply to the Company.